MaxBiz100/ySee-Camera-System/README.md

 # User Guide

 To view the live video feed, go to your browser on any device on the LAN that your PC is on, then type 0.0.0.0/security/view.html into the web browser, where 0.0.0.0 is your Pc's ip on the LAN.
 (You can get this from ifconfig)
-You can also review the footage for up to a week by looking in the "snapshots" directory in the security folder of the web server.
+You can also review the footage by looking in the "snapshots" directory in the security folder of the web server.

 # Troubleshooting